colmjude/Projectus/README.md

 * ~~change to work with normalize.css as its base CSS~~
 * strip more of the element usage content, that can be added on a per project basis
 * ~~add a pattern primer, going to use this node.js port (https://github.com/beardtwizzle/pattern-primer-on-node) of The Pattern Primer (<https://github.com/adactio/Pattern-Primer/>) by Jeremy Keith (<http://adactio.com/>)~~
-* tweak primer to go through js folder and add scripts to the bottom of the primer
+* ~~tweak primer to go through js folder and add scripts to the bottom of the primer => ended up just using a script.html file so that dev can determine script load order~~
 * ~~move basic layout styles of the primer out of patterns.css~~